 In 2016, ENSA was thoroughly working in a specific methodology to analyse and justify the structural integrity of the HBU fuel rod cladding that could be applied to the other type of content that can be also stored and transported in the ENUN 32P cask: the PWR W17x17 spent fuel, with Zircaloy-4, Zirlo and Optimized Zirlo fuel rod claddings.
 The idea was to develop a methodology that define the assumptions, fuel rod cladding source data for the mechanical properties and acceptance criteria to perform all safety evaluations that will be included in the Safety Analysis Report (SAR) of the cask, without the need to depend on specific data from the spent fuel inventory intended to be loaded.
 Furthermore, by that time the U.S. NRC had published a draft Regulatory Issue Summary (RIS) about the analysis of the HBU in spent fuel casks.
 That document was called ‘Considerations in Licensing High Burnup Spent Fuel in Dry Storage and Transportation’ [7] and provided proposed licensing approaches based on the fuel rod cladding maximum temperature, to demonstrate the ductile performance of the HBU fuel rod cladding during Storage and Transportation events.
 However, that document did not reach a general consensus and was not officially published.
 As a consequence, the CSN communicated ENSA that its proposed methodology implied several hypotheses and assumptions, but a lack of specific fuel data from applicable bibliography or experiments, and could not accept it.
 Furthermore, the CSN recommended ENSA to perform additional conservative safety evaluations assuming the failure of the fuel rods for ‘non-damaged’ HBU fuel, like reconfiguration analyses.

 By that time, ENSA initiated a process to analyse more in detail the performance of the HBU in the ENUN 32P and the ENUN 52B casks.
 Several technical meetings were held with the CSN, with the utilities of the NPPs and different suppliers and experts in nuclear spent fuel performance.
 A first approach was done with a new cask that was then being designed, the ENUN 24P that had been specifically designed for transporting spent fuel across China.
 In that case, it also involved the transportation of PWR 17x17 spent fuel.
 However, there was a specific condition established by the customer that the cask was intended to transport only spent fuel immediately from pool to pool, to a different NPP or a centralized wet storage facility.
 Therefore, it did not imply interim dry storage that led to fuel rod temperature drops and consequently, to increase the risk of brittle performance in the fuel rod cladding and possibility of fuel rod failure during transportation.
 In that particular scenario, ENSA was able to justify that the minimum temperature of the fuel after transportation was going to be always above the Ductile-to-Brittle Transition Temperature (DBTT) of the fuel rod cladding material, and therefore there was no risk of cladding failure.
-ENSA was able to obtain the CoC of the Cask fm the CSN in 2017.
+ENSA was able to obtain the CoC of the Cask from the CSN in 2017.
 And in 2018 validated the CoC with the Chinese regulator, the Nation Nuclear Safety Administration (NNSA), to allow for the use of ENUN 24P as a Type B(U) cask for the transportation of HBU in China.